Last updated 15th May, 2025

 The cost of cellar or basement damp proofing is typically around £125 per m², but prices can be raised if the issue is well-established.

 While it might not be something we think about all too often, if your property has a chimney stack, you need to regularly maintain and inspect it to prevent any issues from forming.
-Unfortunately, damp proofing your chimney can be an expensive task as you’ll need a scaffolding hire to carry out the work safely, bumping up your overall costs.
+Unfortunately, damp proofing your chimney can be an expensive task as you’ll need scaffolding to carry out the work safely, bumping up your overall costs.

 Your contractor will be able to assess your chimney stack and suggest the best course of action, but the treatment may require the entire chimney apparatus (from breast to stack) to be treated.
 This costs around £75 per roll of chimney damp proofing, and you’ll need to add on labour and scaffolding/skip costs on top of that, too.